corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/getting-started/cordapp-standard-development-environment/csde.md

 3. Generates the [virtual nodes](../../../introduction/key-concepts.html#virtual-nodes) with the CPI.

 ### Debug Configuration
-In the toolbar, you can select the `DebugCorDapp` run configuration, which allows you to debug the running Corda from IntelliJ.
+In the toolbar, you can select the `DebugCorDapp` run configuration to debug the running Corda from IntelliJ.
 {{< figure src="debugging.png" figcaption="CSDE DebugCorDapp" alt="Menu in IntelliJ to debug Corda" >}}